dmarkrollins/sequent/README.md

 #### Change Prompts

-Change the default retro board prompts manually or try the randomizer!
+You can change the default retro board prompts.

-By default they are ```:), :| and :(```
+By default the happy, meh and sad prompts are ```:), :| and :(```

-You can change these to any text string that helps your team achieve retro greatness.
+Change these to whatever helps your team achieve retro greatness.

 For example you might want to ask specific questions to illicit a particular discussion.